learn-co-curriculum/react-hooks-components-basics/README.md

 straightforward description of what we want: "Hey `App` component!
 When you render, I want you to also be responsible for making both the `Article` and the `Comment` component!".
 Of course, because computers still listen to us (for now) it will do just that!
-What do you think the resulting HTML will look like?
+Here is what the resulting HTML will look like:

 ```HTML
 <div>